 Rhoban Football Club1 is an on-going robotic project whose team members are researchers at Bordeaux 1 University and CNRS.
 This project stems from the desire to better understand the problems arising from building a fully autonomous bipede capable of human-like motions, and to thoroughly study the solutions of these problems from an empirical and a theoretical point-of-view.
-In this context, several prototypes have been already built and tested [5,6,8,4], focusing on walking, locomotion, interactions, and proposing some new solutions in terms of robot mechanical structure (e.g. spine-oriented) and compliance.
+In this context, several prototypes have been already built and tested [6,7,9,5], focusing on walking, locomotion, interactions, and proposing some new solutions in terms of robot mechanical structure (e.g. spine-oriented) and compliance.
 The idea of playing a dynamic game like soccer - a very interesting testbed for producing complex situations in a constrained environment - has driven the team to design a new robot with an improved structure, including video/image analysis and planning behaviour tactics, a necessary step forward to make the robot gain autonomy.
-This short paper gives an overview of this robot system in its current state, for the prospect of making it participate to Robocup 2012.
+This short paper gives an overview of this robot system in its current state, for the prospect of making it participate to Robocup 2013.
+Let us note that these robots have been showed in the French pavilion of the Yeosu International Expo 2012, in Korea (see [1]).

-Our participation to Robocup 2012, up to the qualification procedure, would be the second one.
-The first one has been under the team name SigmaBan Football Club ([3]).
+Our participation to Robocup 2013, up to the qualification procedure, would be the second one.
+The first one has been under the team name SigmaBan Football Club ([4]).